scouarn/Zik/README.md

 the wallpaper is set with `feh`

 # TODO
+- notify-send blocking when dunst not running ?
+Skip it or send in the background ?
 - Playlist/list files
 - Stream audio from web sources
 - Find a "Cover.jpg", be aware of capitalization / extension